fantasycalendar/FoundryVTT-Sequencer/README.md

 - *Animations* - Fixed `.moveSpeed()` not affecting the duration of the animation
 - *Animations* - Fixed `.delay()` not being respected
 - *Effects* - Fixed memory leak where effect textures were not properly destroyed
-- *Effects* - Tweaked `.filter()` to allow being called multiple times (layered filters!)
 - *Effects* - Adjusted `.origin()` to be able to accept a `Document` object to infer the UUID from
 - *Effects* - Fixed `.from()` not taking mirror x/y into account on tokens
-- *Effects* - Tokens with effects attached to them can now be ended by anyone who can update the token (owners, gms, etc)
+- *Effects* - Tokens with effects attached to them can now be ended by anyone who can update the token (owners of the token, GMs, etc)
 - *Effects* - Increased default resolution of `.text()` to 10 (should increase quality)
 - *Effects* - Fixed `.screenSpace()` effects still being affected by grid size normalization